Strategic Management constitutes the processes of analysis, formulation, and implementation towards sustaining competitive advantage.

-The Strategic Management concentration requires two core courses to give students an in-depth understanding of the various dimensions of Strategic Management: industry and competitor analysis, corporate strategy, multinational strategy, and strategy implementation.
-By offering a diverse menu of courses in other disciplines (up to two may be taken), the concentration enables students to develop valuable capabilities for one of four career directions:
+The Strategic Management concentration requires two core courses to give students an in-depth understanding of the various dimensions of Strategic Management: ecosystem, industry, and competitor analysis, corporate strategy, multinational strategy, and strategy implementation.
+With the course offerings below, the concentration enables students to develop valuable capabilities for several career directions, including consulting or internal strategic positions.

-If you plan to study abroad: Please note that only two courses taken abroad may be used to satisfy a Babson Strategic Management Concentration and must have a Babson equivalent course code from the level B course listings below.
+If you plan to study abroad: Only two courses taken abroad may be used to satisfy the Strategic Management Concentration and must have a Babson equivalent course code from the (B) course listings below.
 These courses must be approved through the Glavin Office of International and Multicultural Programs in advance.
 All other concentration courses must be taken at Babson or lead by a Babson Strategy professor for courses taught abroad.

 - MOB 3527 Solving Big Problems

-- MOB 3546 Contemporary Strategic Issues in Chile: An Offshore Elective
+- 3546 Contemporary Strategic Issues in Chile or

 - MOB 4572 Management Consulting